 Is just paying the difference a bad idea?

 Not at all.
-If you have access to another $100,000, it just means that you need to borrow less and your mortgage will be $100,000 less.
-It just puts less risk on the bank if your downpayment goes from 20% to 30% because you have to pay more upfront.
+If you have access to another $100,000, it just means that you need to borrow less.
+As a result, your mortgage will be $100,000 less.
+It just puts less risk on the bank.
+If your downpayment goes from 20% to 30% because you have to pay more upfront.

 How do you avoid issues with a home appraisal?

-The easiest way to avoid an appraisal issue is to have a financing condition in your offer.
+The easiest way to avoid an appraisal issue is to have a conditional offer on financing in your offer.
 However, this is not likely to fare well in a strong sellers market.
 Additionally, financing conditions are usually 5 business days.
-However it can sometimes takes weeks to get a home appraisal (meaning the financing condition isn’t likely to help anyways)
+However it can sometimes takes weeks to get a home appraisal (meaning the financing condition isn’t likely to help anyways).

-Beth and Ryan suggest familiarizing yourself with prices for similar homes in the area.
-Doing this over time (or reviewing comparables) can give you an familiarity of similar priced homes.
+Beth and Ryan, Guelph real estate agents suggest familiarizing yourself with prices for similar homes in the area.
+Doing this over time (or reviewing comparables) can give you a familiarity of similar priced homes.
+A property’s value becomes a lot easier the more you know.

-The other point is that in a sellers market, new high prices are being set all the time.
+The other point is that in a sellers market, new high prices are set all the time.
 As a result, an appraiser has to take market conditions into consideration when appraising homes.
+They don’t just look at the number of bedrooms, the curb appeal and the floor plan.
+They look at the overall condition of the home.

-If you are considering a home purchase and want more information on home appraisals, email Beth and Ryan and they’ll be happy to help!
+Considering a home purchase and want more information?
+Beth and Ryan are Guelph Realtors and they’ll be happy to help!

 This blog is part of a series 23 Most Common Real Estate Terms (2022)